ga-wdi-curriculum/js-objects-functions/readme.md

 * Output: return value.
 * Side Effects: e.g., print statements.

-Q. Does a function need an input, output and/or side effects to work?
+**Q**.
+Does a function need an input, output and/or side effects to work?
 ---

 > A. Short answer.
 No.  Note: There is always an output (undefined).
 Discuss.